top of page

 Maintaining A Consistent Eating Structure

 Skipping meals and then overeating later is a common pattern.
-A simple structure—like 2–3 solid meals per day—keeps hunger and energy levels stable.
+A simple structure—like 2–3 solid meals per day—keeps hunger and energy levels stable, even if you use intermittent fasting for men as part of your routine.

 Flexible Dieting Instead Of Restriction